Reporter's Handbook: Key Industry and PhRMA Facts

-- Medicines in development with the potential to aid U.S. patients = 400
+- Medicines in development around the world = 7,000

 - Potential first-in-class medicines in clinical development globally = 70%

-- Biologic medicines in development = More than 900
+- Medicines in development to treat rare disease = More than 450

 Value of Medicines

-- Cancer: Since 1980, 83% of life expectancy gains for cancer patients are attributable to new treatments, including medicines.
+- Cancer: Since peaking in the 1990s, cancer death rates have declined nearly 22%.
+Approximately 83% of survival gains in cancer are attributable to new treatments, including medicines.